(From left) Eric Savitz, Alex Ellison, Steve Hasker, Mark Mahaney (all photos by Asa Mathat)

 It’s an epic battle for control of the Net, and even of commerce and communications.
 We’ve never before seen the like of any of these companies: Amazon, Apple, Facebook, and Google.
 Together, they form a gauntlet preventing others from joining their ranks, even as they turn their sights more and more on one another.
 How should we think about this formidable four?
-Alec Ellison of Jefferies, Nielsen’s Steve Hasker, and Internet analyst Mark Mahaney join moderator Eric Savitz of Forbes Magazine to discuss in this session at Techonomy 2012.
-(Transcription by www.realtimetranscription.com.)
+Read excerpts from the discussion below, or download the full transcript.

-Ellison: Great question.
+Ellison: That’s a great question.
 I think they are all four truly platform companies.
-To varying degrees they are playing in commerce, they are playing in media, they are playing in web services.
+To varying degrees they are playing in commerce, they are playing in media, they are playing in Web services.
 Most of them either have or are rumored to have a hardware product, either a smartphone or tablet to deliver media and commerce capability.
-And they have in— not all cases, but most cases— a platform for developing applications.
-So that gives them a defense ability also an offensive capability to continue to expand into other areas.
+And they have in¾not all cases, but most cases—a platform for developing applications.
+So that gives them a defensibility and also an offensive capability to continue to expand into other areas.

-Savitz: Mark, how do you think about this set of companies and the way they compete?
-Is there something unusual about this moment in time with this set of companies?
-Have we seen this kind of thing before, where you’ve got a dominant course of players?
+Savitz: Is there something unusual about this moment in time with this set of companies?
+Have we seen this kind of thing before, where you’ve got a dominant core set of players?

 Mahaney: I don’t think there’s anything unusual about this period of time.
-But at least three of them, probably the Apple too, have established very deep competitive motes around their business.
-The ability for a new company to start up now and go through multiple years of losing money to establish a distribution, retail network like Amazon has, it’s very hard to see replaced today.
+But at least three of them, probably the Apple too, have established very deep competitive moats around their business.
+The ability for a new company to start up now and go through multiple years of losing money to establish a distribution retail network like Amazon has, it’s very hard to see replaced today.

 Facebook is a network effects company.
 Now people may start trailing off of Facebook.
 They may become less enamored with it, but it’s very hard to see a social network with a billion people recreated in the next five years.
 And Google, the amount of money that they spent developing search, perfecting and improving their search algorithms, yes, somebody could jump away from them with a click.
 But still, for somebody to come up with those kind of algorithms, spending in excess of almost $20 billion.
 Maybe Microsoft could do it.
 They haven’t had much success to date.